-This combined with the ethereal voice of Amy Lee created the true potential this band possessed at that time.
-And the success speaks by itself, once the album released in Europe in 2004 (US was 2003), it took off like a rocket and would not leave the charts for – like – forever.
+This combined with the ethereal voice of Amy Lee created the true potential this band possessed back then.
+And the success speaks by itself.
+Once the album released in Europe in 2004 (US was 2003), it took off like a rocket, and would not leave the charts for – like – forever.

-‘Fallen’ is in truth probably the commercially most successful album this band ever made, a massive success, featuring tracks like ‘My Immortal‘ that was hovering around the top positions in the charts for a very long time across the globe.
+Fallen is truly the commercially most successful album this band ever made.
+A massive success, featuring tracks like My Immortal that hovered around the top positions in the charts for a very long time across the globe.

-The first two tracks ‘Going Under‘ and ‘Bring me to Life‘ are very good.
-The main ticket in there and definitely to be recommended is ‘My Immortal‘ (of course), but I would definitely favor the radio/video version, which is better crafted and executed.
+The first two tracks Going Under and Bring me to Life are very good.
+Yet, the main ticket on Fallen and definitely to be recommended is My Immortal (of course).
+But I would definitely favor the radio/video version, which is better crafted and executed.

 Sadly, the relationship between Amy and Ben did not survive the year and they broke up bitterly by October 2003 with Ben leaving the band.
 Wanna learn more?
 There is a good, but somewhat wordy testimonial straight from Ben Moody posted on Blabbermouth.net.

 Get dat tune: